What to do in and around St Lucia, South Africa

 Spot hippos during a hippo and croc tour

-One of the most exciting and famous attractions in St. Lucia are the hippo and croc tours.
+One of the most exciting and famous attractions in St Lucia are the hippo and croc boat tours.
 During one of these tours, you sail on the river for 2 hours and you will get the chance to see multiple groups of hippos, called ‘pots’, up close.
 They are very fascinating animals and it is very unique to be able to see them this close and yet safely.
 If you are lucky, there is also a chance that you will see crocodiles during the tour but also many unique birds and different types of lizards.
-If you are short on time and can only do one thing in St. Lucia, we definitely advice you to go for a hippo and croc tour.
+If you are short on time and can only do one thing in St Lucia, South Africa, we definitely advise you to go for a hippo and croc tour.

-...that hippos are one of the most dangerous animals in Africa?
+Fun fact: Did you know that hippos are one of the most dangerous animals in Africa?
 They might look cute and chubby, but in fact they are very territorial and can get very aggressive.
-They can run up to 45km/h and every year about 500 people are killed bij hippos.
+They can run up to 45km/h and every year about 500 people are killed by hippos.

 Hippo in St Lucia